 I enjoy meeting my clients, getting to know them and then producing images that capture their personalities in a natural way.
 My biggest buzz is their reaction when they see my record of their event or day.
 For a wedding, I always do a pre-wedding shoot and get to know them as a couple.
 This really helps put the couple at ease on the wedding day which in turn enables them to relax and be themselves.
 I am very aware that If they are not comfortable with me I won't get the images I want and they deserve so I invest heavily in that aspect.
 I love couples who hate having their photo taken so that I can build their confidence and show them how beautiful they are.

 What makes you different to other photographers?

-I would say two things. firstly, I see each wedding and each couple as truly unique.
+I would say three things. firstly, I see each wedding and each couple as truly unique.
 I do not have stock poses that I roll out, I capture the day as it evolves using my skill to give gentle nudges if required.
 My aim is always to deliver the couples unique wedding story in a way which is truly authentic to "them".
 I am always conscious that I am taking images for the couple, not for me.
 By that I mean I go out of my way to capture images which they will want which is often different to those a photographer may want for a typical portfolio.

 Secondly, I am a very sociable person.
 Before being a professional photographer I was a senior director at one of the big 5 banks in the UK responsible for managing large teams and significant changes within the organisation.
 The social skills, adaptability and confidence I developed in that role serve me well as a photographer.

 Hang on, you left a well paid job in Banking to be a photographer?
 Are you nuts?